ErpNetDocs/tech/advanced/data-objects/track-changes.md

 # Track Changes

-Track Changes is a system in @@name which can be used to track the changes in а data table.
+Track Changes is a system in @@name which can be used to track changes in а data table.

 ## Tracking levels